I’m a Colorado local with trustworthy recommendations on where to stay in Boulder, Colorado.

 What is Boulder known for?

-There are also many world class Colorado ski resorts, and so of course winter sports are another popular outdoor activity.
-Boulder is also known for its craft beer scene, and for Pearl Street Mall, which has plenty of outdoor shopping and food.
+Boulder is also known for its craft beer scene and for Pearl Street Mall, which has plenty of outdoor shopping and food.

 Can you see the Rocky Mountains from Boulder?

 You can definitely see the Rocky Mountains from Boulder!
-The Rockies are visible from Pearl Street Mall, and from many other parks and areas of the city.
+The Rockies are visible from Pearl Street Mall and many other parks and areas of the city.

-If you want an even closer look at the mountains, Rocky Mountain National Park is just an hour’s drive from the city and you can drive more than 12,000 feet up into the mountains along Trail Ridge Road on your visit!
+If you want an even closer look at the mountains, Rocky Mountain National Park is just an hour’s drive from the city.
+You can drive more than 12,000 feet up into the mountains along Trail Ridge Road on your visit!